BrouwersRuben/Programming-Y2/README.md

   - No need for PostGreSQL configuration
 - Enter the command ```./gradlew bootRun``` in the terminal within the project directory. (npm should build, and spring boot should start)
   - [Landing page](http://localhost:6969)
+- Testing you can do with the command ```./gradlew test```

+### Profiles
+- Test:
+  - Only used in the SeedData class, when this profile is selected, that commandline runner should not execute.

 ---